View Max Skellenger's Obituary on AtlanticNewsTelegraph.com and share memories

 |

+Max is survived by his wife of 47 years, Helen Skellenger of Atlantic; Helen's children, Linda (Gary) Lantz, Rita (Alan) Chesnut, and Russell (Gloria) Steffens; Max's children, Kim Skellenger and Jody Rayl; six grandchildren; seven great-grandchildren; brothers, Vernon Skellenger and Charles (Janet) Skellenger; sister-in-law, Tammy Skellenger.

+He is preceded in death by his parents, brother, Loren Skellenger and sister-in-law Marilyn Skellenger.

-Visitation with the family present will be held from 5 to 7 p.m., Monday, March 9 at Roland Funeral Home in Atlantic.
+Visitation with family present will be from 5 to 7 p.m., Monday, March 9 at the Roland Funeral Home.

-Funeral services will be held at 1:30 p.m., Tuesday, March 10 at Roland Funeral Home.
-Burial will be in the Atlantic Cemetery.
+Funeral services will be held at 1:30 p.m., Tuesday, March 10 at the Roland Funeral Home in Atlantic.
+Burial will be at the Atlantic Cemetery.

 Roland Funeral Service is caring for Max's family and his arrangements.
 Condolences may be left at www.rolandfuneralservice.com.